+Role of the IRP: The role of the Independent Review Process (IRP) will be to:

+Hear and resolve claims that ICANN through its Board of Directors or staff has acted (or has failed to act in violation of its Articles of Incorporation or Bylaws (including any violation of the Bylaws resulting from action taken in response to advice/input from any advisory committee or supporting organization);

+Reconcile conflicting decisions of process-specific “expert panels”; and

+Hear and resolve claims involving rights of the Sole Member under the Articles or Bylaws (subject to voting thresholds)

-A Standing Panel: The IRP should have a standing judicial/arbitral panel tasked with reviewing and acting on complaints brought by individuals, entities, and/or the community who have been materially harmed by ICANN’s action or inaction in violation of commitments made in ICANN’s Articles of Incorporation and/or Bylaws, including commitments spelled out in the proposed Statement of Mission, Commitments & Core Values, and ICANN policies established to hold ICANN accountable to legal requirements applicable to non-profit corporate and charitable organizations.
-This reflects proposed changes and enhancements to ICANN’s existing Independent Review Process.
+A Standing Panel: The IRP should have a standing judicial/arbitral panel tasked with reviewing and acting on complaints brought by individuals, entities, and/or the community who have been materially harmed by ICANN’s action or inaction in violation of the Articles of Incorporation and/or Bylaws.

 Initiation of an IRP: An aggrieved party would trigger the IRP by filing a complaint alleging that a specified action or inaction is in violation of ICANN’s Articles of Incorporation and/or Bylaws, including commitments spelled out in the proposed Statement of Mission, Commitments & Core Values or ICANN policies.
-Matters specifically reserved to any “Members” of ICANN in the Articles or Bylaws would be excluded from IRP review.
-Likewise, the IRP could also not address matters that are so material to the Board that it would undermine its statutory obligations and fiduciary roles to allow the IRP to bind the Board.
+Matters specifically reserved to any “Members” of ICANN in the Articles or Bylaws would also be subject to IRP review.

-Possible Outcomes of the IRP: Decision that an action/failure to act in violation of ICANN’s Articles of Incorporation and/or Bylaws, including commitments spelled out in the proposed Statement of Mission, Commitments & Core Values or ICANN policies.
-The intent is that IRP decisions should be binding on ICANN.
+Possible Outcomes of the IRP: An IRP will result in a declaration that an action/failure to act complied or did not comply with ICANN’s Articles of Incorporation and/or Bylaws.
+To the extent permitted by law, IRP decisions should be binding on ICANN.

-Decisions of the IRP Panel are not subject to appeal (except for review of very limited issues such whether the outcome exceeded the permissible scope of the arbitration or was procured by fraud or corruption.
+Decisions of a three-member subpanel will be appealable to the full IRP Panel sitting en banc, based on a clear error of judgment or the application of an incorrect legal standard.
+The standard may be revised or supplemented via the IRP Sub Group process. .
 However, the panel may not direct the Board or ICANN on how to amend specific decisions, it shall only be able to make decisions that confirm a decision by ICANN, or cancel a decision, totally or in parts.

 This balance between the absence of appeal and the limitation to the type of decision made is intended to mitigate the potential effect that one key decision of the panel might have on several third parties, and to avoid that the panel’s outcome overcomes the Board in its fiduciary duties.

+The limited right to appeal is further balanced by the community powers, relevant policy development process, advice from ACs, each as set forth in the Bylaws.

+IRP panelists will consider and may rely on prior decisions of other IRPs addressing similar

-Standing: Any person/group/entity “materially affected” by an ICANN action or inaction in violation of ICANN’s Articles of Incorporation and/or Bylaws, including commitments spelled out in the proposed Statement of Mission, Commitments & Core Values or ICANN policies.
+Standing: Any person/group/entity “materially affected” by an ICANN action or inaction in violation of ICANN’s Articles of Incorporation and/or Bylaws, including commitments spelled out in the proposed Statement of Mission, Commitments & Core Values or ICANN policies shall have the right to complain to the IRP and seek redress.
+They must do so within [ number of days to be determined by IRP Sub Group]days of becoming aware of the alleged violation and how it affects them..
+The Sole Member has standing to bring claims involving its rights under the Articles and Bylaws.
+Issues relating to joinder and intervention will be determined by the IRP Sub Group, assisted by experts and the initial Standing Panel, based on consultation with the community.

 Interim (prospective, interlocutory, injunctive, status quo preservation) relief will be available in advance of Board/management/staff action where a complainant can demonstrate: